elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> BBy far, the most versatile method document.querySelectorAll(css) returns all elements inside of a element matching the given CSS selector.
-This method is powerful because any CSS selector can get it as a target.
+  <div><strong>Interview Response:</strong> By far, the most versatile method document.querySelectorAll(css) returns all elements inside of a element matching the given CSS selector.
+This method is powerful because we can target any CSS selector.
 We can target groups of CSS selectors easily with querySelectorAll method.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />